naveen23032/Java-Projects/README.md

 TECHNOLOGY USED:

-*Java (JDK 8 or above)
+Java (JDK 8 or above),
-*Multithreading for animation
+Multithreading for animation,
-*Object-oriented programming
+Object-oriented programming,
-*Console-based UI with Scanner
+Console-based UI with Scanner